-Birts Bursaries are available for Montessori training only and for applicants holding an unconditional offer of a place for the MCI Diploma in Montessori Pedagogy Birth to Seven (Early Years Educator).
-Applicants for the Foundation Degree/Cert HE in Montessori Early Childhood Practice may also be considered, but must state clearly in their application why they are ineligible for Student Finance England/Wales loans/grants.
+Birts Bursaries are available for Montessori training only and for applicants holding an unconditional offer of a place for the MCI Diploma in Montessori Pedagogy Birth to Seven (Early Years Educator) or Integrating Montessori Practice: Montessori Professional Specialism.
+Applicants for the BA (Hons) / Foundation Degree / Cert HE in Montessori Early Childhood Practice may also be considered, but must state clearly in their application why they are ineligible for Student Finance England/Wales loans.
+Applications will also be considered from those students, who, after starting a Montessori course, find they have financial difficulties.

 Birts Bursary from Montessori St Nicholas (MSN) Charity